patelpayal2406/Sanguine/README.md

 - Subscribes to both FeaturesListener and ModelListener to connect messages between model and view
 - Added a separate method, checkGameOver(), for checking whether a move is valid or not
+- Enforces turn ownership for all inputs, clears selections after pass/confirm, and triggers automated turns for machine players

 6. `SanguineGame`

 - Added methods to notify the controller about model statuses such as player turn switching, turn passing, error throwing, and game over details

+7. `Sanguine`

+- Changed controllers to use new player-action publishers; both players are human by default but can be swapped for machine players

 ## New Interfaces/Classes for Part 3